DataDog/ghbuster/README.md

 # or see https://docs.astral.sh/uv/getting-started/installation/ for other platforms
 ```

-You can the install ghbuster:
+You can then install ghbuster:

 ```bash
 uv pip install "git+https://github.com/DataDog/ghbuster.git"